Registered Direct Offering raises $11.7 million

 Andrew Kay

-Non Executive Chairman
+Executive Chairman

-Has served as a member of our board of directors since 2020.
+Has served as a member of our Board of Directors since 2020.

 Andrew brings more than 30 years of experience in building and leading biotechnology and pharmaceutical companies.

-He currently serves as Chairman of the Board of NeRRe Therapeutics and Blueberry Therapeutics.
-He also recently held the same role for KaNDy Therapeutics, a biotechnology company that was acquired by Bayer for a deal value of up to $875 million in 2020, and for Wilson Therapeutics, a biopharmaceutical company acquired by Alexion Pharmaceuticals for $855 million in 2018.
+He currently serves as Chairman of the Board of NeRRe Therapeutics and WalkSafe Chaperhome Limited.
+He also recently held the same role for Blueberry Therapeutics, for KaNDy Therapeutics, a biotechnology company that was acquired by Bayer for a deal value of up to $875 million in 2020, and for Wilson Therapeutics, a biopharmaceutical company acquired by Alexion Pharmaceuticals for $855 million in 2018.
 Prior to that, Andrew served as the President and Chief Executive Officer for Algeta.
 During Andrew’s leadership, Algeta’s lead product, Xofigo, was approved by the FDA and EMA for the treatment of bone metastases in castration-resistant prostate cancer patients, followed by a strong commercial launch.
 In February 2014, Algeta was acquired by Bayer AG for $2.9 billion.
 Prior to Algeta, Andrew was the Global Head of Marketing and Sales and a Member of the Healthcare Committee and Pharmaceutical Executive Committee at Novartis, and held several other senior commercial positions in Europe and the US having worked at AstraZeneca, Eli Lilly, Sandoz and Boots.

 Hugh Griffith